eduardstan/xai_dl_logic/REFACTORING_PLAN.md

 ### 2.3.
 Key Architectural Decisions

 1.  **Unified Output Directory (`outputs/`):** All pipeline runs will generate a single, timestamped directory inside `outputs/`.
 This directory will contain subdirectories for each stage's artifacts, solving the `bertopic_analysis/` vs `results/` problem and making each run self-contained.
-The `cache/` directory, however, will live at the project root to persist across runs.
 2.  **Staged Configuration (`configs/`):** The `config.yaml` will be split into files that correspond to pipeline stages.
 Pydantic models in `src/research_analysis/config/` will load and validate them into a single, strongly-typed object.
 3.  **Pipeline-Oriented Code (`src/research_analysis/`):**
     -   `main.py` will define the CLI using `Typer`.